matuteiglesias/journal/content/Business/2023-05-30_Collaborative_Project_Labeling_and_Economic_Impact.md

 **🕒 08:15–08:50**
 **🏷️ Labels**: Project Management, Machine Learning, Economic Impact, Job Creation, International Development
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to collaborate on project labeling for a machine learning dataset and reflect on the economic impact of various international development projects.
+The session aimed to collaborate on project labeling for a [[machine learning]] dataset and reflect on the economic impact of various international development projects.

 **Key Activities:**
 - Collaborated with Eric and Liwen to manually review and label development projects related to social stability using the AidData database.